janlelis/unicode-display_width/README.md

 ## Unicode::DisplayWidth [![[version]](https://badge.fury.io/rb/unicode-display_width.svg)](http://badge.fury.io/rb/unicode-display_width) [<img src="https://travis-ci.org/janlelis/unicode-display_width.png" />](https://travis-ci.org/janlelis/unicode-display_width)

 Determines the monospace display width of a string in Ruby.
 Implementation based on [EastAsianWidth.txt](http://www.unicode.org/Public/UNIDATA/EastAsianWidth.txt) and other data, 100% in Ruby.
-You can also use [wcswidth-ruby](https://github.com/janlelis/wcswidth-ruby) for the same purpose, but it is less often updated by OS vendors, so results may differ.
+Other than [wcwidth()](https://github.com/janlelis/wcswidth-ruby), which fulfills a similar purpose, it does not rely on the OS vendor to provide an up-to-date method for measuring string width.

+Unicode version: **9.0.0**

 ## Introduction to Character Widths